Total Live Articles: 430

 • Coal tar preparation once/twice daily

-4th line Consider combined preparation containing potent corticosteroid and vitamin D once daily for 4 weeks
+4 Consider a combined topical preparation containing a potent corticosteroid and vitamin D once daily for 4 weeks If there is a poor response → proceed to step 5

 • Consider an alternative diagnosis